-Version Date of Update Sections Updated 8.1 08/11/2019 Identification of the substance / mixture and of the company / undertaking - Synonyms, Name 9.1 23/12/2022 Classification review due to GHS Revision change.
+Version Date of Update Sections Updated 7.1 23/12/2022 Classification review due to GHS Revision change.

 Other information

 Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references.